KacperZurawik/kacperzurawik/README.md

 ## Hello, Kacper here 👋

+- I am an IT enthusiast currently working as a Junior IT Specialist and studying Computer Science at Paweł Włodkowic University.
+Right now, I am dedicated to learning and improving my skills, with the goal of building a career as a software developer specializing in programming field.

 <!--
 **KacperZurawik/kacperzurawik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.